→

 The Seekers

-Recipe for a Runaway: call up a few adventurous friends and go run somewhere new.
+Recipe for a Runaway: call up a few adventurous friends and go run

 Brett Farrell